Professional Research, Consulting, Or Service Activities (Policy 4440)

 Any employee involved in the production of property as a result of these activities is required to refer to the Intellectual Property Policy of the Idaho State Board of Education, Governing Policies and Procedures (Section V, Subsection M), and University Policy 1090 (Intellectual Property).

 2.1 Professional Research, Consulting, or Service Considered Part of the Employee’s Regularly Assigned Duties

 a.
-The nature and scope of professional research, consulting, or service activities that are expected as part of the regularly assigned duties of a contracted employee of the university shall be arranged jointly by the employee and his or her direct supervisor each academic year.
+The nature and scope of professional research, consulting, or service activities that are expected as part of the regularly assigned duties of a contracted employee of the University shall be arranged jointly by the employee and the employee’s direct supervisor each academic year.
 In particular, any release of a faculty member from the normal teaching load of the department shall be a part of this agreement, stated in writing, and a copy of the agreement shall be filed with the college dean.

 b.
 Employees are not to receive supplemental compensation for research, consulting, or service activities performed as part of their regularly assigned university duties.